ibm-cloud-docs/containers/cs_tutorial_migrate_vpc.md

     ibmcloud ks worker ls -c <gen1_cluster_name_or_ID>
     ```
     {: pre}
-  3. Verify that the same [worker node flavors are supported for {{site.data.keyword.containerlong_notm}} clusters on VPC Gen 2 compute](/docs/containers?topic=containers-planning_worker_nodes#vpc-gen2-worker-vm-flavors).
+  3. Verify that the same [worker node flavors are supported for VPC Gen 2 clusters](/docs/containers?topic=containers-planning_worker_nodes#vpc-gen2-worker-vm-flavors).
 If the worker node flavor is not supported, you must choose a supported flavor for your VPC Gen 2 worker nodes.

 <br />